 Collaborative Couple Therapy is based on a form of psychotherapeutic thinking developed by Bernard Apfelbaum (www.bapfelbaumphd.com).
+Its signature method is doubling, a technique originally developed by Jacob Moreno for use in his group method of psychodrama.
 The term “collaborative therapy” is borrowed from Harold Goolishian and Harlene Anderson (www.harlene.org ).
 For the most recent version of Collaborative Couple Therapy see:

 Wile, D. B. (2002).
 Collaborative couple therapy.
 In Gurman, A. S. & Jacobson, N. S (Eds.).
 Clinical handbook of couple therapy, Third edition.
 New York:Guilford, pp. 281-307.